Anti-Slavery and Human Trafficking Policy

 The Managing Director has primary and day-to-day responsibility for implementing this policy, monitoring its use and effectiveness, dealing with any queries about it, and auditing internal control systems and procedures to ensure they are effective in countering modern slavery.

-Management at all levels is responsible for ensuring those reporting to them understand and comply with this policy and are given adequate training on it through a Safety Media course.
+Management at all levels is responsible for ensuring those reporting to them understand and comply with this policy.

 Compliance with the policy